goFrendiAsgard/zaruba/docs/README.md

 Welcome to Zaruba Documentation.

-Zaruba is a task runner and CLI utilities.
+Zaruba is a [task](core-concepts/task/README.md) runner and [CLI utility](utilities/README.md).
+It helps you to `write`, `generate`, `orchestrate`, and `run` tasks quickly.

-To get started, you need to [create a project](use-cases/create-a-project.md) and [add some resources](use-cases/add-resources/README.md).
-Once your project is ready, you can [start running your tasks](run-tasks/README.md).
+To start working with Zaruba, you need to [create a project](use-cases/create-a-project.md) and [add some resources](use-cases/add-resources/README.md).
+Once your project is ready, you can start [running some tasks](run-tasks/README.md).

+Please visit our [end-to-end tutorial](use-cases/from-zero-to-cloud.md) to see how things work in real life.

-You can also [see the core concepts](core-concepts/README.md) to get a better understanding.
+You can also [learn the core concepts](core-concepts/README.md) to get a better understanding.

 # Table of Content